brackets-userland/brackets-git/README.md

 ## Pull requests

 This extension is developed in Brackets and pull requests always need to avoid any JSLint errors, feel free to modify ```/*jslint``` settings in the particular file if needed.
-There is another [extension](https://github.com/MiguelCastillo/Brackets-Interactive-Linter) used for following JSHint rules specified in ```.jshintrc```.
 Please check for errors before opening any pull requests.

-Another very handy extension to use is [brackets-todo](https://github.com/mikaeljorhult/brackets-todo) which helps you add bookmarks for things to be resolved later.